How This Tool Converts XML to JSON

-- The root XML element becomes the top-level JSON key
+- The root XML element becomes the top-level key in the JSON output.
+Child elements become nested JSON object properties, preserving the original structure.

 - XML attributes are placed in an